RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 ---

-### Optimization 2: Zero allocations — parse directly from the input bytes
+### Optimization 2: Zero allocations — parse directly from the input bytes (6.45 s → 3.68 s, –43% improvement)

 After removing the initial `Vec<Token>` allocation, performance improved significantly.
 But we can still do better.